 If possible, consider investing the maximum amount into all tax-advantaged account options available to you.
 By reducing your annual tax liability, you increase your potential to save more for retirement.

 529 plans are educational savings accounts that are operated by states and educational institutions and designed to help families save for qualified K-12 and college expenses.
-While contributions to a 529 plan are not federally tax-deductible, investments grow tax-deferred, and withdrawals are free of federal taxes when used to pay for the beneficiary's qualified college costs.
-Additionally, many states also offer tax breaks to 529 investors, such as an up-front deduction on contributions or income exemption on withdrawals.*
+While contributions to a 529 plan are not federally tax-deductible, investments grow tax-deferred, and withdrawals are free of federal taxes when used to pay for the beneficiary's qualified educational costs.
+Additionally, many states also offer tax breaks to 529 investors, such as an up-front deduction on contributions or income exemption on withdrawals.

 Unlike many other types of tax-advantaged investments, there are generally no age restrictions or income limitations on 529 investing, and the lifetime amount you can contribute to a 529 plan is substantial: more than $300,000 in many state plans.
 You can set the plan beneficiary to be anyone: child, grandchild, friend or even yourself!
 The primary requirement is that the invested funds must be ultimately used to pay for education from a qualified primary, secondary or post-secondary educational institution.

 Municipal bonds, issued by state and local governments to raise money for a variety of needs, are known as tax-free dynamos due to their built-in tax advantages.
 The interest income you receive from municipal bonds and municipal bond funds is free of federal income tax.
 In addition, in most states, interest earned on bonds issued by state and local government entities within the state is also exempt from state and local taxes.